plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 can use the function f.fit\_One\_Point() to estimate Vcmax25.
 It will produce the exact same data frame as when using the function f.fit\_Aci.

-## Adding the leaf spectra data and the leaf metadata information
+## Adding the leaf spectra data and the leaf sample information

 We merge the fitted parameters, the spectra and the leaf information in the code called ‘3\_Combine\_spectra\_traits.R’.
 This code produces a